rifleh700/check/README.md

 #### Type repeat

-  U can specify two or more same types by '[n]' block:
+  Use two or more same types by '[n]' block:

 ```lua
 check("s,n[2],t") -- #1 - string, #2 - number, #3 - number, #4 - table